nezaj/web-bitelog/src/data/notes.md

+### 6/18/2021

+Late review!
+This has been happening more often than not lately.
+Will try to be mindful and ensure to do these reviews on time by Sunday/Monday going forward!

+I logged 6/7 days for an average of 1894cals per day.
+Exercise-wise was a lighter week with 2x Judo/Lift, 1x Jiu-Jitsu/Run.
+This was mainly due to having more social activities and YC interview early in the week taking up my evening workout time.
+Should be back to normal workout schedule next week.
+I was much better about avoiding excess calories with social eating this week!
+Had dinner with a friend on Wednesday and a party on Saturday but was able to stay within calorie budget.
+We also had friends staying with us starting from Sunday where I didn't log but calories weren't too bad.
+Weight-wise this was my lowest average for the week since I started tracking -- 149lbs!

+Overall I feel like I'm making great progress.
+To do even better, I want to be mindful and not lose my consistency with some habits.
+I wasn't 7/7 logging or on-time with my review two weeks in a row.
+Let's change that!

 ### 6/6/2021

 Averaged 2027cals last week, but only logged for 5/7 days.
 This is because I visited family in Boston for a big celebration on the weekend, and didn't bother to log.
 I indulged in BBQ and cake and definitely overdid it a bit.
 I realize I associate excess eating with family but it doesn't have to be this way.
 Next time I go to a family event I'll be more mindful about how I would normally eat and try to replicate that.